DrkSephy/django-hackathon-starter/README.md

     npm install -g bower

 Then:
+    # In the same directory as requirements.txt
     bower install

 This will download and extract all the packages listed within `bower.json`. **Under no circumstance should any front-end libraries manually be pushed up to the repository.**

+Then:
+    # move bower_components into static folder
+    mv bower_components/ hackathon_starter/hackathon/static

+To install the front-end dependencies for the AngularJS client, do the following:

+    cd public
+    bower install
+    # Rename bower_components folder to vendor
+    mv bower_components/ vendor/

 ## Testing